 The initial challenge we faced was coming up with the methodology and framework to quantify our carbon footprint.
 Every location is different.
 We needed to consider the different geographies and understand our overall footprint.

 The second challenge was to look at how we could reduce our direct and indirect emissions to achieve more energy efficiency in our operations.
 No two locations are the same so there's no 'one size fits all' model that can be applied.
 Working closely with our operations team and airports was - and still is - vital in developing innovative solutions to reduce our carbon footprint.

 From fuel efficient vehicles to innovative technologies, here are some of the key initiatives we’ve used to achieve carbon neutrality across our global network of Air bp operated locations:

-Climate change is a global concern, and tackling it requires long-term collaboration from everyone.
-Business, government and society are beginning to take action and we're seeing more and more examples of this.
+Climate change is a global concern, and tackling it requires long-term collaboration from all sectors of society.

 For more on our carbon neutral operations click here.